|What would you like to do?|

 How do I submit secondary insurance information?

-Why have I received an invoice when I have insurance that covers my laboratory testing?
+Why have I received a bill when I have insurance that covers my laboratory testing?

-A few reasons you may have received an invoice include, but are not limited to, the following:
+A few reasons you may have received a bill include, but are not limited to, the following:

 - Insurance information was not received or the wrong insurance information was received on your test order;